Yom Kippur In Uganda: An Easier Fast This Year

 "The community still has a lot of challenges, but this has been a good year, really not too bad," Levi says.

-Last week, Rosh Hashana, the Jewish new year holiday, ushered in the ten days of repentance that end with Yom Kippur.
+Last week, Rosh Hashana, the Jewish new year holiday, ushered in the 10 days of repentance that end with Yom Kippur.
 And there was a special treat for worshippers.
 The synagogue community has long struggled to meet even basic needs.
 But this year, because of donations and a better farming season, these Ugandan Jews had enough money to buy honey to dip apples in — a Jewish custom that speaks to hopes of a sweet year.

 "The celebration this year was really big, and we had more than enough food for everyone," Levi said.
-About 380 people attended, chanting prayers for hours and feasting on a freshly-slaughtered bull.
+About 380 people attended, chanting prayers for hours and feasting on a freshly slaughtered bull.

 The past year has been joyous for him personally as well.
 Levi and his wife, Naomi, welcomed a third child, a baby girl born in August.
 Although the couple has been together for a number of years, they were one of five couples married in a large Jewish ceremony in 2017, an event covered by The New York Times, bringing global attention to the small community.